wp-plugins/mailchimp-top-bar/readme.txt

     $vars['NAME'] = ( isset( $_POST['NAME'] ) ) ? sanitize_text_field( $_POST['NAME'] ) : '';
     return $vars;
 });
 `

+= How to change the color of the toggle icon? =

+You can use the following CSS to change the appearance of the toggle icon.

+`
+#mailchimp-top-bar .mctb-close { color: red; }
+`

 = I think I found a bug.
 What now? =